|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 THE ENGINEERING ISSUES:

 I have set out on this website quantitative physical explanations for the increases in atmospheric carbon dioxide concentration and atmospheric temperature.
 I have quantified the effect of increased dry ground temperature on irrigation.
 I have provided historical data relating to the past increases in sea level and conservative calculations relating to an anticipated future increase in sea level.
 I have quantified the objectives that must be met by fuel producers, electricity utilities, engineers and taxation authorities to control the future atmospheric carbon dioxide concentration.
 There is no room for compromise if the consequences of further increases in: atmospheric carbon dioxide concentration, dry ground temperature, irrigation evaporation and heat absorption by the oceans are to be avoided.
-These consequences include but are not limited to massive human mortality from starvation, disease and war.
+These consequences include but are not limited to massive human migration and mortality from starvation, disease and war.

 One of the biggest problems from the engineering perspective is the false perception that the atmospheric CO2 problem can be solved by conversion from coal to natural gas.
 That conversion is a very expensive way of purchasing only a few years of additional fossil fuel usage.
-From a return on investment perspective it is far better to apply the same monetary resources to nuclear power, renewable energy, electricity transmission and energy storage.
+From a return on investment perspective it is far better to apply the same monetary resources to fast neutron nuclear reactors, renewable energy, electricity transmission and energy storage.

 The engineering bodies need to be frank with politicians that if renewable generation is to be relied upon for energy production then energy storage is essential.
 Bulk energy storage entails construction of major hydroelectric dams, related storage lakes and related electricity transmission lines.
 Energy storage by consumers requires significant changes in the end user electricity rate structure.
 Of particular importance is establishing synthetic methanol production on almost every farm and at almost every forest product production location.
 Delaying any of these measures delays implementation of fossil fuel consumption reduction.